BaderMejri/C-Coding-Challenge/README.md

 Error handling, parentheses and unary minus parsing are also added to the program below.
 Only three error messages are used:

-"Erreur dans les parenthèses".
+"Erreur dans les parenthèses",

-"Charactère non-valide".
+"Charactère non-valide" and

 "Division par zéro".

 When the interpreter sees an unexpected character anywhere, it returns the "Charactère non-valide" error code.